 Healthcare Revenue Cycle is defined by the Healthcare Financial Management Association (HFMA) as "all administrative and clinical functions that contribute to the capture, management, and collection of patient service revenue".
 It is a dynamic process that essentially encompasses the entire life of a patient account.

-What is a typical Healthcare Revenue Cycle Management Workflow?
+Typical Healthcare Revenue Cycle Management Workflow

 A successful healthcare revenue cycle management involves establishing a streamlined and efficient process.
 Although practices have differences in their workflows, these are the main components of the Revenue Cycle Management process: